Menu

 Divorce Cases Where Significant Assets Are Involved

 In cases where parties to a divorce have significant assets, special care should be taken to ensure the case is properly handled.
 In these matters, called “high asset divorce” cases, there may be significant financial ramifications if the matter is improperly handled.
 For example, there is an art to developing a discovery plan that maximizes the information to be obtained through the use of appropriate discovery mechanisms (such as depositions, subpoenas, written discovery, and so forth).
 If discovery is not conducted or improperly conducted from the outset, a party might be significantly disempowered to obtain the information they need later on.
-Many high asset divorce cases in Los Angeles require significant pre-litigation strategy and planning.
+Many high asset divorce cases in Los Angeles require significant pre-litigation strategy and planning and may need the assistance of forensic experts.

 Domestic Violence And Abuse Representation In Los Angeles